 A factory reset will not erase the current firmware installed on the unit.
 Instead, it erases all values in the player registry, including all network settings, BrightSign Network recovery settings, touchscreen configuration settings, etc.

 There are several ways to reset a player to factory defaults.
 Choose one of the methods below.

-You can watch a tutorial video that cover methods 1 and 2 by clicking here.
+You can watch a tutorial video that covers methods 1 and 2 by clicking here.

 Note: The Control Button method requires the player to be installed with firmware version 6.2.39 or later.
-If you do not know what firmware version your player has, use the Factory Reset script further below.
+If you encounter problems, especially with setting up a player after factory reset, use the Factory Reset Script further below.

 - Apply power to the player